 What happens when the battery is fully charged but still connected?

-Technically, these days batteries don’t overcharge, thanks for OEM’s implementation of internal protection feature.
+Technically, these days batteries don’t overcharge, thanks to OEM’s implementation of internal protection feature.
 As soon as the battery hits 100% mark, the internal circuit disconnects the power source from sending any other current.
 The power circuit is designed to detect the upper limit and will cut off the power connection when it reaches the limit.

 So as soon as the battery is ultimately charged, it stops receiving charging energy.
 The circuit bypasses current directly to the power supply system of the laptop.
 It breaks one of the laptop battery myths that the battery always powers laptops.